 Stylish and elegant, Casa Franca in Roma Norte envelopes you with a well-polished aesthetic and low lighting.
 The bar has a comfortable, laid-back vibe and hosts live music several days a week – anything from tango and funk to jazz and blues.
 And if you’re traveling on a limited budget, the lack of cover fees makes this a great option.

-Blue Nose is a very recently opened jazz night on Thursdays that is run by the charismatic Diego Maroto, a jazz saxophonist from Mexico City.
-The gigs are put on in his beautiful house near the idyllic centre of Coyoacán, which lends a really laid-back and intimate atmosphere to the concerts, something which can be hard to match in commercial bars.
-This under the radar spot draws a warm and friendly crowd, and there are drinks and home-made food to keep you going, which makes this a really nice way to spend a relaxed evening.
-Being an expert on the music that plays in the city, Diego programmes some fantastic quality jazz here, so if you are interested in a really unique way to see some good jazz, then Blue Nose comes highly recommended.
-This is a private club so you have to reserve in advance through the Facebook page in order to get in, once reserved just knock on the big wooden door on the street to be ushered in and then sent into the house.
+Blue Nose has a jazz night on Thursdays run by the charismatic Diego Maroto, a jazz saxophonist from Mexico City.
+The gigs are held in his beautiful house near the idyllic center of Coyoacán, which lends a chilled, intimate atmosphere rarely found in commercial bars.
+This under-the-radar spot draws a warm, friendly crowd and there are drinks and home-made food to keep you going.
+Music whizz Diego programs top-notch jazz here, so if you’re interested in excellent grooves in a quirky venue, this is your place.
+Blue Nose is a private club, so you have to reserve.
+Once you’ve booked your place, knock on the big wooden door on the street and wait to be ushered in.